wpilibsuite/frc-docs/source/commandbased/commandbased.md

   }
 ```

 As mentioned before, the `RobotContainer()` constructor is where most of the declarative setup for the robot should take place, including button bindings, configuring autonomous selectors, etc.  If the constructor gets too "busy," users are encouraged to migrate code into separate subroutines (such as the `configureButtonBindings()` method included by default) which are called from the constructor.
-Note that one of the example autonomous commands has been *inlined* (TODO: link to section on inlining) for convenience.
+Note that one of the example autonomous commands has been [inlined](#inline-command-definitions) for convenience.
 Note also that, since subsystems are declared as private fields, they must be explicitly passed to commands.

 ```java
 /**